Skip to content

 Side-by-side.
 Three columns, no spin.

 Same dimensions across all three roles.
-The third column names what to look for when you're scoring fractional executives for either scope.
+Third column names what to look for when scoring fractional executives.

 Fractional Head of AI Transformation